 There is no remuneration attached to this role, however, reasonable expenses incurred in carrying out the volunteering role will be reimbursed in line with our volunteers expenses policy.

 For more information or to apply for this volunteering role, please send your cv and an application letter stating your relevant skills, knowledge and experience to email@example.com.
 We welcome applications from across the four nations of the UK.

-We'll be holding face to face meetings for successful candidates on 17 November in Birmingham.
+We'll be holding face to face meetings for successful candidates in Birmingham in February 2019 – date to be confirmed.